Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Carthay Circle Lounge

-The lounge area of Carthay Circle, the “Alfresco Dining,” has a different menu from the main part of the restaurant.
-It has various appetizer-like items instead of entrees.
+The lounge area of Carthay Circle, the “Alfresco Dining,” has a very different menu from the main part of the restaurant.

 Lamplight Lounge